Canon 1100D vs Sony A5000

 Review summary: Canon 1100D vs Sony A5000

 So how do things add up?
 Is there a clear favorite between the Canon 1100D and the Sony A5000?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 1100D: